tommasorigon/India-SequentiaLogit/estimation.md

              a_alpha=.1, b_alpha=.1)
 ```

-Then, we set the number of MCMC iterations equal to `R= 20000` with a burn-in equal to `burn_in=2000`.
+We set the number of MCMC iterations equal to `R=20000` with a burn-in equal to `burn_in=2000`.
 We also define two `formula`: one for the specification in which `age` enters in the predictor linearly and one in which `age` is modeled using Bayesian penalized splines.

 ```r